JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

     5. 6262soudai's "VPE-Biotech Integration for Alpha Animals and More!"
 - Changed spawn rate of Broombug to be more rare.
 - Librarian trader caravan now sells all Medieval Overhaul books, but will not always have them all available. (except for intermediate cooking, I couldn't add that one for some reason)
+- Traveling Apothecary Artificer caravan added to MO Noble Houses that sells small quantities of:
+    1. Medieval Med: MO Edition prosthetics and medicine
+    2. Medieval Overhaul drugs, medicine, gems
+    3. Heartstone from Asimov for building Warforged from Forgotten Realms.
+    4. more